rackerlabs/technical-blog/_posts/2020-06-01-are-you-leakproof.md

 categories:
     - Security
 metaTitle: "Are you leakproof?"
-metaDescription: "We live in world where data and digital information are more expensive than a Ferrari, and thieves can steal billions without even getting off the couch.
+metaDescription: "We live in a world where data and digital information are more expensive than a Ferrari, and thieves can steal billions without even getting off the couch.
 They can get away with megabucks just by cracking a system."
 ogTitle: "Are you leakproof?"
-ogDescription: "We live in world where data and digital information are more expensive than a Ferrari, and thieves can steal billions without even getting off the couch.
+ogDescription: "We live in a world where data and digital information are more expensive than a Ferrari, and thieves can steal billions without even getting off the couch.
 They can get away with megabucks just by cracking a system."
 ---

-We live in world where data and digital information are more expensive than a Ferrari, and thieves can steal billions without even getting off the couch.
+We live in a world where data and digital information are more expensive than a Ferrari, and thieves can steal billions without even getting off the couch.
 They can get away with megabucks just by cracking a system.